 In any event, be aware of these requirements when you donate a vehicle to charity:

-• The charity that received the donated car must be a charitable organization qualified to receive deductible contributions.
+• The charity that received the donated car must be an IRS-approved charitable organization that is qualified to receive deductible contributions.

-- The maximum possible deduction is the vehicle’s FMV.
-That doesn’t mean the highest value listed in a used-car buyer’s guide for the make and model without regard to other factors such as the vehicle’s condition and mileage.
+• In the best-case scenario, the deduction is strictly limited to the vehicle’s FMV.
+That doesn’t mean the highest value listed in a used car buyer’s guide for the make and model without regard to other factors such as the vehicle’s condition.

 • The donation and the FMV must be properly documented.
 The recordkeeping requirements in this area depend on the value claimed and the total amount of your annual charitable donations.

 Tip: Obtain a contemporaneous written acknowledgment for all charitable gifts of $250 or more.

 Also, if you’re claiming a deduction for property donations above $5,000, you’ll need an independent appraisal.